 (2) EXCEPTION.-The prohibition contained in paragraph (1) shall not apply to exports described in section 6(f) of the Export Administration Act of 1979.
 SEC.
-3. PROHIBITION ON LANDING RIGHTS OF SOUTH AFRICAN AIRCRAFT.
+3. PROHIBITION ON LANDING RIGHTS OF

+SOUTH AFRICAN AIRCRAFT.

-(a) Prohibition.-The Secretary of Transportation shall prohibit the takeoff and landing of any aircraft by an air carrier owned by the Government of South Africa or any citizen or national of South Africa.
+(a) PROHIBITION.-The Secretary of Transportation shall prohibit the takeoff and landing of any aircraft by an air carrier owned by the Government of South Africa.

-(b) Exceptions for Emergencies.-The Secretary of Transportation may provide for such exceptions from the prohibition set forth in subsection (a) as the Secretary considers necessary to provide for emergencies in which the safety of an aircraft or its crew or passengers are threatened.
+(b) EXCEPTIONS FOR EMERGENCIES.-The Secretary of Transportation may provide for such exceptions from the prohibition set forth in subsection (a) as the Secretary considers necessary to provide for emergencies in which the safety of an aircraft or its crew or passengers are threatened.

-(c) Definitions.-For purposes of this section, the terms "aircraft" and "air carrier' have the meanings given those terms in section 101 of the Federal Aviation Act of 1958.
+(c) DEFINITIONS.-For purposes of this section, the terms "aircraft" and "air carrier" have the meanings given those terms in section 101 of the Federal Aviation Act of 1958.
 SEC.
 4. PROHIBITION ON IMPORTATION OF KRU-GERRANDS.